Alaska boundary dispute: 1825–1897

 The United States bought Alaska in 1867 from Russia in the Alaska Purchase, but the boundary terms were ambiguous.
 In 1871, British Columbia united with the new Dominion of Canada.
 The Canadian government requested a survey of the boundary, but the United States rejected it as too costly; the border area was very remote and sparsely settled, and without economic or strategic interest.
 In 1898, the national governments agreed on a compromise, but the government of British Columbia rejected it.
 U.S. President McKinley proposed a permanent lease to Canada of a port near Haines, but Canada rejected that compromise.

 Klondike gold rush

 In 1897–98 the Klondike Gold Rush in Yukon, Canada, enormously increased the population of the general area, which reached 30,000, composed largely of Americans.
 Some 100,000 fortune seekers moved through Alaska to the Klondike gold region.
+From a population of 500 in 1896, the village's population grew to approximately 17,000 people by summer 1898.

 The presence of gold and a large new population greatly increased the importance of the region and the desirability of fixing an exact boundary.
 Canada wanted an all-Canadian route from the gold fields to a seaport.
-There were claims that Canadian citizens were harassed by the United States as a deterrent to making any land claims.
+There were reports that Canadian citizens were harassed by the United States as a deterrent to making any land claims.